A river in California.

 She departed Manila Bay on 28 February 1941 to commence the first of eight round-trip voyages from Manila, in that year, to ports in oil-rich Borneo and the Netherlands East Indies.
 As war clouds gathered on the horizon in the summer of 1941, an organization plan was drawn up which designated Trinity as part of the Manila-based Task Force 2.

-At the end of the eighth voyage, Trinity arrived at Manila on 3 December.
-On 8 December, she lay alongside the fuel docks at Sangley Point, discharging oil to the storage tanks ashore, when she received word from Admiral Thomas C. Hart that "Japan has commenced hostilities—govern yourselves accordingly."
+At the end of the eighth voyage, Trinity arrived at Manila on 3 December 1941.
+On 8 December, she lay alongside the fuel docks at Sangley Point, discharging oil to the storage tanks ashore, when she received word from Adm.
+Thomas C. Hart, Commander in Chief, Asiatic Fleet, that "Japan has commenced hostilities, govern yourselves accordingly."

-With Japanese air attacks expected momentarily, Hart decided to send the two Navy oilers, Trinity and Pecos (AO-6), and seaplane tender Langley (AV-3) south from Manila Bay.
-Later that day, these three valuable auxiliaries, shepherded by Pope (DD-225) and John D. Ford (DD-228), departed in a hastily assembled convoy.
-Two days later, while the American ships sailed for Borneo, 80 Japanese bombers and 52 fighter planes attacked the American navy yard at Cavite, destroying it as a base for the Asiatic Fleet.
+With Japanese air attacks expected momentarily, Adm.
+Hart decided to send the oilers Trinity and Pecos (AO-6), and the seaplane tender Langley (AV-3), south from Manila Bay.
+Later that day, those three valuable auxiliaries, shepherded by the destroyers Pope (DD-225) and John D. Ford (DD-228), departed in a hastily assembled convoy.
+Two days later, on 10 December, as those ships steamed toward Borneo, Japanese naval land attack planes from the Takao and First Kokutais nearly obliterated the Cavite Navy Yard, practically rendering it useless as a base for the Asiatic Fleet.
 Trinity had departed the area just in time.

 Upon her arrival at Darwin, Trinity filled the depleted fuel bunkers of Holland (AS-3) and Otus (AS-20), the tenders to the Asiatic Fleet submarine forces operating in the Malay Barrier.
-(Canopus (AS-9) had been left at Manila Bay to provide for the Manila-based submarines.)
-When she had delivered this "liquid gold," orders came for Trinity, Otus, and Holland to accompany Black Hawk (AD-9) and four destroyers on a voyage to the south coast of Java to establish a base there.
+When she had delivered that "liquid gold," orders came for Trinity, Otus, and Holland to accompany the destroyer tender Black Hawk (AD-9) and four destroyers on a voyage to the south coast of Java to establish a base there.

-Dropping anchor at the congested port of Tjilatjap, she remained there a week before Vice Admiral William A. Glassford, Commander, United States Naval Forces, Southwest Pacific (COMSOWESPAC), dispatched her to Iran to obtain refined fuel oil to relieve the critical fuel shortage in the war zone.
+Dropping anchor at the congested port of Tjilatjap, she remained there a week before Vice Admiral William A. Glassford, Commander, U.S. Naval Forces, Southwest Pacific (ComSoWesPac) (formerly the Asiatic Fleet), dispatched her to Iran to obtain refined fuel oil to relieve the critical shortage in the war zone.
 Departing Tjilatjap on 17 February in company with Edsall, she proceeded independently after her escort was ordered back to port and arrived at Abadan, Iran, on 9 March.

-The first United States warship in local memory to have visited this part of the world, Trinity gathered valuable intelligence material on local conditions in Iraq and Iran, including observations of the port-of-entry (Abadan) for war materials slated for use by the Soviet Union.
+The first U.S. warship in local memory to have visited that part of the world, Trinity gathered valuable intelligence material on local conditions in Iraq and Iran, including observations of the port-of-entry (Abadan) for war materials slated for use by the Soviet Union.
 She also collected oceanographic data on the Persian Gulf.
-After loading her vital cargo, she headed for Fremantle on 17 March.
+After loading her vital cargo, she headed for Fremantle, Australia, on 17 March.

 Unfortunately, Java fell even before Trinity arrived at her destination.
 Although Allied forces had been driven out of the Malay Barrier, they gathered in Australia to begin building for the long road back.
-COMSOWESPAC retained Trinity for the Persian Gulf-Fremantle run, calling at such varied ports as Basra, Iraq; Bahrein, Arabia; Diego Garcia, Chagos Archipelago; Bombay, India; and Geraldton and Albany, Australia; as well as the now-familiar ports of Abadan and Fremantle.
+ComSoWesPac retained Trinity for the Persian Gulf-Fremantle run, and she called at such varied ports-of-call as Basra, Iraq; Bahrein, Arabia; Diego Garcia, Chagos Archipelago; Bombay, India; and Geraldton and Albany, Australia; as well as the now-familiar ports of Abadan and Fremantle.
 On one occasion, in November 1942, the ship encountered a typhoon in which heavy seas, whipped by 70-knot winds, enveloped the ship and destroyed two motor whaleboats.

-In 1943, with Papuan New Guinea secured and the Buna-Gona campaign successfully resolved, Trinity moved her base to Milne Bay, New Guinea, where she arrived on 13 August 1943 and came under the control of Commander, Base Force, 7th Fleet.
-Attached to this command for the remainder of the year, Trinity plied the Milne Bay-Brisbane route, while also touching at Cairns and Townsville, Australia.
+In 1943, with Papua New Guinea secured and the Buna-Gona campaign successfully resolved, Trinity moved her base to Milne Bay, New Guinea, where she arrived on 13 August 1943 and came under the control of Commander, Base Force, Seventh Fleet.
+Attached to that command for the remainder of the year, Trinity plied the Milne Bay-Brisbane route, while also touching at Cairns and Townsville, Australia.
 When anchored at Milne Bay, she provided oil for miscellaneous Allied ships.
-She subsequently moved north to commence operations in the Buna-Cape Cretin vicinity, an area in which she remained until early March.
+She subsequently moved north to commence operations in the Buna-Cape Cretin vicinity, an area in which she remained until early March 1944.

 By January 1945, as the war progressed steadily towards the Japanese homeland, Trinity continued her unglamourous but vital job of plying the triangular New Guinea-Shouten Islands-Admiralty Islands route, shuttling cargoes of oil needed to keep the warships of the Fleet in operation.
 Arriving at Leyte, Philippines, in May 1945, she returned to waters from which she had been driven so unceremoniously in those dark days of December 1941.
 For the remainder of her active service, she operated in the western Pacific through the end of the war and the early months of the occupation.

 Trinity departed Samar on 12 January 1946, bound for home.
-After stops at Eniwetok and Pearl Harbor, she arrived at the Mare Island Naval Shipyard on 22 February and reported to Commandant, 12th Naval District.
-The oiler remained there until decommissioned on 28 May.
-Struck from the Navy list on 3 July, she was delivered to the Maritime Commission's War Shipping Administration on 5 September 1946.
-Sold to the Colonial Steamship Corp. in 1951, the veteran tanker was renamed Seabeaver.
+After stops at Eniwetok and Pearl Harbor, she arrived at the Mare Island Naval Shipyard, Vallejo, Calif., on 22 February and reported to Commandant, Twelfth Naval District.

 Trinity received one battle star for her World War II service.